HaikuoLi/haikuoli.github.io/graduate.md

 <strong>MILESTONES</strong><br>
 I was trained by <a href="http://dbbs.wustl.edu/divprograms/biophysics/Pages/BBSB.aspx">Biochemistry, Biophysics & Structural Biology Program</a> in the first semester in 2019.
 I developed my research interests in single-cell studies and joined <a href="http://dbbs.wustl.edu/divprograms/genetics/Pages/default.aspx">Molecular Genetics and Genomics Program</a> since 2020.
 I officialy joined Humphreys Lab in June 2020.
 I passed the qualifying exam in Sept 2020 by proposing a project related to kidney fibrosis and myofibroblast biology.
-My thesis project was proposed in August 2021.<br><br>
+My thesis project was proposed in August 2021.
+I defended my thesis in December 2023.<br><br>